Heath (musician): Musicianship

+In 2018, Heath placed seventh in the bassist category of We Rock magazine's "Metal General Election", where readers and professional musicians voted on the best musicians in the history of hard rock and heavy metal.
 Although typically viewed as having a reserved bass-playing style in comparison to his predecessor in X Japan, Heath could utilize more flashy techniques such as fingerpicking and slapping when he chose.
 These techniques can be heard on X Japan's songs "Scars" and "Beneath the Skin".
-In fact, Sugizo, who knew Heath from his days in Majestic Isabelle, said this was the bassist's original style, but he completely changed it when he joined X Japan.
+In fact, Sugizo, who knew Heath since his days in Majestic Isabelle, said this was the bassist's original style, but he completely changed it when he joined X Japan.
 The guitarist opined that Heath did not care about Taiji's style or what other people thought, and did whatever he wanted.
 Sugizo also called Heath the best pick-playing bassist in hard rock/heavy metal.
 Valentine D.C. bassist Jun expressed admiration for Heath's 8-beat downpicking, with its distinctive shoulder movement, for being both accurate and dynamic.

 I.N.A. opined that Heath played bass in a way that would make Yoshiki's drums standout, and that he placed much importance on matching the X Japan drummer's groove.
 Yoshiki concurred, remarking that Heath valued the song more than pushing his own individuality.
 When recording X songs penned by Yoshiki, the drummer explained that he would already have the basslines written to some extent, would give Heath three different patterns to play faithfully, and Yoshiki would choose the best one.
 In contrast, Minoru Kojima, who was the support guitarist for Rats, said Heath would try many different arrangements over and over again when composing.
 Because he enjoyed industrial rock, Blizard guitarist Takayuki Murakami suggested Heath must have enjoyed the material X Japan wrote after reuniting, such as "I.V." and "Jade".
 Yoshiki replied by saying he believed Heath supported his goal to evolve the band's sound beyond speed metal.

 Heath was meticulous about the sound of his bass, practicing studiously and researching the smallest details of his instrument.
 Sugizo compared him to The Edge and Shigeru Suzuki in this regard.
 In addition to playing bass guitar, Heath was a frequent programmer, often tinkering away making tracks.
 He also sang in his solo career and played guitar.
 Although Heath was always quiet and reserved off stage, several people, including I.N.A. and Heath's guitar tech Kazuyuki Arai, noted he would become a different and aggressive person on stage.
 According to his Beet-Sweet bandmate Luna, Heath had a thorough idea of how a musician should be in terms of presence and behavior.
 Yoshiki remarked that before Heath auditioned for X Japan, he went to see him perform and was impressed when Heath smashed his bass on stage.
 The bassist continued to destroy his instruments in X, usually during his solo sections of their concerts.